torstenknabe/deck-of-cards/README.md

 1. To update the content of the popup, simply adjust the HTML inside of the two asides.

+### File structure

+1. I haven't modified most things in the fork.
+I've added the new modifications to the players folder and the contents within that.
+2. I've also added the original cards and all potential cards to the all-cards folder.

 ### Full example

 Available at : https://speakerjones.com/ruby.html